hualiu01/demo_movie_directory_app/README.md

 A end-to-end cloud ECS movie repository app that shows a selected set of movies with all kinds of ratings and awards from different sources.

 JS, NodeJS, ExpressJS, TypeScript
+Docker
 Iac, Terraform
-Docker
-AWS IAM, EKS
+AWS IAM, ECS

 # Get Started
 __install packages__